awsdocs/iam-user-guide/doc_source/access-analyzer-findings-view.md

 + **Tagging** – Permission to perform actions that only change the state of resource tags\.

 **Updated**
-A timestamp for the most recent update to the finding status, or the time and date the finding was generated if no updates have been made\.
+A timestamp for the most recent update to the finding status, or the time and date at which the finding was generated if no updates have been made\.
 It may take up to 30 minutes after a policy is modified for Access Analyzer to again analyze the resource and then update the finding\.

 **Status**